Because Accounting is such a diverse and in-demand field, we’ve put together an entire page devoted exclusively to Accounting.

 What are the best Business and Management degrees?

-Because Accounting is such a diverse and in-demand field, College Choice has put together an entire page devoted exclusively to Accounting in the toolbar above.
+Because Accounting is such a diverse and in-demand field, we’ve put together an entire page devoted exclusively to Accounting.

 The MBA is the most common graduate-level degree in America.
-Because of this, we have an entire page devoted exclusively to the different MBA options available in the toolbar above.
+Because of this, we have an entire page devoted exclusively to the different MBA options available.

 Creative, curious, savvy and determined– if these adjectives describe you, then a degree in Marketing may be perfect for you!